India at the 2025 Summer Deaflympics

-The Republic of India has participated in the 2025 Summer Deaflympics in Tokyo, Japan, from 15 to 26 November 2025.
-This is India's 15th appearance in the competition since its Deaflympic debut in 1965.
+The Republic of India participated in the 2025 Summer Deaflympics in Tokyo, Japan from 15 to 26 November 2025.
+This was India's 15th appearance in the competition since its Deaflympic debut in 1965.

 India sent its highest-ever contingent - a 111-member delegation comprising 73 athletes, 45 men and 28 women, and 38 support staff across 11 sporting disciplines.
 Jerlin Jayaratchagan was the country's flag-bearer during the opening ceremony.